Anna and the King

-Anna and the King is a 1999 American biographical period drama film directed by Andy Tennant and written by Steve Meerson and Peter Krikes.
-Loosely based on the 1944 novel Anna and the King of Siam, which gives a fictionalized account of the diaries of Anna Leonowens, it stars Jodie Foster and Chow Yun-fat in the titular roles.

-The story concerns Anna Leonowens, an English school teacher in Siam during the late 19th century, who becomes the teacher of King Mongkut's many children and wives.
-It was mostly shot in Malaysia, particularly in the Penang, Ipoh and Langkawi region.
+Anna and the King is a 1999 American biographical period drama film directed by Andy Tennant.
+Steve Meerson and Peter Krikes loosely based their screenplay on the 1944 novel Anna and the King of Siam, which gives a fictionalized account of the diaries of Anna Leonowens.
+It stars Jodie Foster as Leonowens, an English school teacher in Siam during the late 19th century, who becomes the teacher of King Mongkut's (Chow Yun-fat) many children and wives.
+It was mostly shot in Malaysia, particularly in the Penang, Ipoh and Langkawi regions.

-Anna and the King was released in the United States on December 17, 1999 by 20th Century Fox.
+Anna and the King was released in the United States on December 17, 1999, by 20th Century Fox.
 The film was subject to controversy when the Thai government deemed it historically inaccurate and insulting to the royal family and banned its distribution in the country.
-It received mixed reviews from critics who praised the production values, costume design, and musical score but criticised its screenplay and length, as well as Foster's choice to play the character which many deemed a role that required her to play beneath her intelligence.
+It received mixed reviews from critics who praised the production values, costume design, and musical score but criticised its screenplay and length.
 The film grossed $114 million worldwide, against its $92 million budget.
 It received two nominations at the 72nd Academy Awards: Best Art Direction and Best Costume Design.

-Kate Winslet was offered the role of Anna after the huge success of Titanic, but turned it down along with the lead part in Shakespeare in Love to do the independent film Hideous Kinky.